 Examples of infrastructure and civil works that can be funded under the Weighbridge Fund include:

-- Weighbridge platform and pit
+- weighbridge platform and pit (for a maximum of one weighbridge)

-- Approach ramps
+- approach ramps

-- Weighbridge cabling and data readout
+- weighbridge cabling and data readout

-- Traffic flow management (both during construction and any operational site changes)
+- traffic flow management (both during construction and any operational site changes)

-- Planning approval from council
+- planning approval from council

-- Environmental approvals.
+- · environmental approvals.

 What will not be funded?